long0419/markify/README.md

 # Markify

 Convert files into markdown to help RAG or LLM understand, based on markitdown and MinerU, which could provide high quality pdf parser.
-In current, it support simple pdf model(use pdfminer, it is fast) and advanced pdf model (use mineru with models to parse pdf, it is slow).
+In current, it supports simple pdf model(use pdfminer, it is fast) and advanced pdf model (use mineru with models to parse pdf, it is slow).

 ## API